lovell/sharp/README.md

 Crop the resized image to the exact size specified, the default behaviour.

+### max()

+Preserving aspect ratio, resize the image to the maximum width or height specified.

 ### embedWhite()

 Embed the resized image on a white background of the exact size specified.